immutant/immutant.org/news/2011-11-08-deploying-an-application.md

 ## Configuring the application for Immutant

-When an Immutant starts up, it looks for a file named `immutant.clj` at the root of the application.
+When the Immutant deploys an application, it looks for a file named `immutant.clj` at the root of the application.
 If that file exists, it is evaluated.
 This file is used to configure the Immutant services you want your application to consume.
-It's the single place you defines all the components required by your application, and saves you from having to keep multiple configuration files in sync (crontabs, message queue definitions, etc).
+It's the single place you defines all the components required by your application, and saves you from having to keep external configuration files in sync (crontabs, message queue definitions, etc).

 The file has example code for configuring web endpoints and messaging services, but we're just going to deal with web endpoints in this article.
 Edit your `immutant.clj` so it